sammyCoding/PullRequestTest/README.md

 # PullRequestTest
-This is a project used to test pull request operations This line is added by amaruk-fork.
+This is a project used to test pull request operations<br />
+This line is added by amaruk-fork.<br />
-Going to create annotated tag
+Going to create annotated tag<br />
-Going to create lightweight tag
+Going to create lightweight tag<br />